 Coggeshall Surgery Stoneham StreetCoggeshallColchester, CO6 1UHTel: 01376 561242

-PLEASE NOTE THE CURRENT RESTRICTIONS WILL CONTINUE FOR ANY PATIENTS ATTENDING THE SURGERY THEY WILL NEED TO WEAR A FACE COVERING OR MASK BEFORE ENTERING THE BUILDING - WE APPRECIATE YOUR CO-OPERATION DURING THIS TIME - IF YOU ARE AGED OVER 65 - PLEASE RING RECEPTION TO BOOK YOUR FLU APPOINTMENT TODAY!
+PLEASE NOTE THE CURRENT RESTRICTIONS WILL CONTINUE FOR ANY PATIENTS ATTENDING THE SURGERY THEY WILL NEED TO WEAR A FACE COVERING OR MASK BEFORE ENTERING THE BUILDING - WE APPRECIATE YOUR CO-OPERATION DURING THIS TIME -

-Any concerns that you may have been exposed to or become infected with the novel coronavirus you should phone NHS 111 and NOT attend the GP surgery, Pharmacy or hospital Emergency Department unless you are seriously ill.
+Any concerns that you may have been exposed to or become infected with the coronavirus you should phone NHS 111 and NOT attend the GP surgery, Pharmacy or hospital Emergency Department unless you are seriously ill.

 Due to the current restrictions we will no longer be providing routine care.